 Located in New York City, the world's first and foremost vertical metropolis, The Skyscraper Museum celebrates the City's rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
 Through exhibitions, programs and publications, the Museum explores tall buildings as objects of design, products of technology, sites of construction, investments in real estate, and places of work and residence.
 For a description of the gallery and for photos of the space, please visit our Photo Slideshows page.

 The Skyscraper Museum is located in lower Manhattan's Battery Park City at 39 Battery Place.
 Museum hours are 12-6 PM, Wednesday-Sunday.

-Al guests must RSVP to programs[at]skyscraper[dot]org to assure admittance to the event.
+All guests must RSVP to firstname.lastname@example.org to assure admittance.
 Please be aware that reservation priority is given to members of The Skyscraper Museum.
 For this event, Museum Members and Corporate Members will receive priority.
 Non-member RSVPs will not be confirmed until May 4.

 UPCOMING FAMILY PROGRAMS

 10:30 – 11:45 AM

 After a tour of our exhibit on tropical towers in Southeast Asia, kids will work together as they plan to make New York a more green, sustainable city.
 Learning about the effect of the environment on the city, kids will be challenged to make New York sustainable and resilient for generations to come.
 Are you up for the challenge!
 Ages 5+.
 RSVP required.

 The Museum is a participating member of the Downtown Culture Pass.

 The Skyscraper Museum supports the NYC Landmarks50 Alliance